mikebronner/laravel-governor/README.md

  or `$user->can('edit', $blogPost)`.

 ### Tables
-Tables will automatically be updated with a `created_by` column that references the user that created the entry.
+Tables will automatically be updated with a `governor_created_by` column that references the user that created the entry.
 There is no more need to run separate migrations or work around packages that have models without a created_by property.